jimsyyap/golang_recipe/devops/kube03/README.md

 ### main.go

-Absolutely!
-Let's break down this Go code snippet in a way that's easy to understand.

 **What this Code Does:**

 This code is designed to interact with Kubernetes, a system for managing lots of software applications running in containers.
 Think of Kubernetes as a conductor orchestrating a symphony of applications.
 This Go code lets you write instructions for the conductor.